 The Company entered into a lease for corporate office space effective June 1, 2022.
 The lease has a term of 5 years 2 months, with an expiration date on July 30, 2027 and current annual rent of \$0.6 million.
 The Company is also responsible for certain other costs, such as insurance, utilities and maintenance.
-At March 31, 2023, for capitalization purposes under ASC842, the Company has this operating lease and a finance lease for office equipment.
-During the three months ended March 31, 2023, the Company spent \$0.3 million in improvements at its corporate office space, which has been included in the value of the operating right-to-use asset as of March 31, 2023.
+As of June 30, 2023, the Company has two leases, a corporate office lease and an office equipment lease.
+Both of these leases have been capitalized in accordance with ASC842.
+During the six months ended June 30, 2023, the Company spent \$0.5 million on improvements at its corporate office space, which has been included in the value of the operating right-to-use asset as of June 30, 2023.